 Our stock ownership guidelines are reviewed annually and are robust and continue to reflect current corporate governance trends.
 We require that all NEOs satisfy the ownership requirement by holding Company stock equal to a multiple of base salary rather than as a fixed number of shares.
 This requires NEOs to hold more shares in the event that our stock price decreases.
-Our CEO and NEOs are only permitted to sell stock before meeting the ownership requirements if they retain 50% of the net shares (after shares are disposed of to pay for taxes and acquisition), which is aligned with peer group practice.
+Our CEO and NEOs are only permitted to sell stock before meeting the ownership requirements if they retain 50% of the net shares (after shares are disposed of to pay for taxes and acquisition), which ensures they are making progress towards meeting the guideline.